REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Evaluation

 \section{Evaluation}

 We systematically evaluate the ability of \ours~to localize, explain and correct robot failures.
-In simulation, the framework assumes ground truth object detection and state detection.
-In real-world experiments, we use MDETR \cite{kamath2021mdetr} for object detection, CLIP \cite{radford2021learning} for object state detection, and AudioCLIP \cite{guzhov2022audioclip} for sound detection.
-We use GPT-4 as the LLM.
+In AI2THOR simulation, the agent interacts with the environment through action primitives, such as pick up, toggle on, move left.
+We assume the framework has access to ground truth object detection and state detection in simulation.
+We also evaluate the ability of the framework to summarize real-world robot sensory data.
+The real-world failure data is collected by a human teleoperating a UR5e robot arm to mimic robot policies according to a provided high-level plan.
+We use MDETR \cite{kamath2021mdetr} for object detection, CLIP \cite{radford2021learning} for object state detection, and AudioCLIP \cite{guzhov2022audioclip} for sound detection.
+We use GPT-4 \cite{openai2023gpt4} as the LLM.
 The below metrics are evaluated in our experiments: \begin{itemize}[leftmargin=6mm] \item Exp (explanation): percentage of predicted failure explanations that are correct and informative as determined by human evaluators\footnote{Details can be found in appendix.}. \item Loc (localization): percentage of predicted failure time that align with actual failure time.
-A predicted time is considered aligned if it falls within the annotated failure time ranges in the dataset. \item Co-plan (correction planning success rate): percentage of tasks that succeed after correction. \end{itemize}
+A predicted time is considered aligned if it falls within the annotated failure time ranges in the dataset. \item Co-plan (correction planning success rate): percentage of tasks that succeed after executing the correction plan.
+Task success is determined by comparing the final state and the specified goal condition. \end{itemize}